brieucdandin/learnings-database/README.md

 # mdsi-maquette-insa
-XML representation of all classes possible at the INSA Toulouse learnings-database
+XML representation of all classes possible at the INSA Toulouse.